John Brannigan/Sherdog.com illustration

 Note: Previous ranking in parentheses.

-5. Alexander Volkanovski (22-1) Volkanovski improved to 2-0 against Max Holloway at UFC 251, but victory in the rematch came by a much slimmer margin than it did in their first meeting.
-After Holloway rocked the Australian featherweight champion at the end of Rounds 1 and 2 to take an early lead on the scorecards, Volkanovski finished strong over the bout’s final 15 minutes to earn a contentious split decision in Abu Dhabi.
+4. Alexander Volkanovski (22-1) Volkanovski improved to 2-0 against Max Holloway at UFC 251, but victory in the rematch came by a much slimmer margin than it did in their first meeting.
+After Holloway rocked the Australian featherweight champion at the end of Rounds 1 and 2 to take an early lead on the scorecards, Volkanovski finished strong over the bout’s final 15 minutes to earn a contentious split-decision triumph in Abu Dhabi.
 That makes nine consecutive UFC victories and 19 straight professional triumphs overall for the City Kickboxing representative.
 A showdown with Brian Ortega that was originally set for UFC 260 has been postponed after Volkanovski tested positive for COVID-19.
-That bout figures to be delayed even further, as Volkanovski and Ortega have been tabbed as coaches on “The Ultimate Fighter 29.”
+That bout has been rescheduled for the UFC 266 headliner on Sept.
+25.

-8. Francis Ngannou (16-3) Ngannou brought the same ferocious knockout power into his rematch with Stipe Miocic at UFC 260, but improved takedown defense allowed him to use it much more effectively.
+7. Francis Ngannou (16-3) Ngannou brought the same ferocious knockout power into his rematch with Stipe Miocic at UFC 260, but improved takedown defense allowed him to use it much more effectively.
 The end result was a second-round knockout victory that made “The Predator” the 17th heavyweight champion in UFC history.
 The Cameroonian-born Frenchman has laid waste to some of the division’s best during his run to the top and if the promotion can make it happen, a victory over light heavyweight GOAT Jon Jones would only add to his overall legacy.
+For now, Ngannou will wait on the sidelines as Derrick Lewis and Ciryl Gane square off for interim heavyweight gold at UFC 265.

-Other Contenders: Dustin Poirier, Stipe Miocic, Justin Gaethje, Deiveson Figueiredo, Max Holloway.
+Other Contenders: Stipe Miocic, Justin Gaethje, Patricio Freire, Deiveson Figueiredo, Max Holloway.

 Sherdog’s divisional and pound-for-pound rankings are compiled by a panel of Sherdog.com staff members and contributors: Tristen Critchfield, Mike Fridley, Brian Knapp, Ben Duffy, Jay Pettry, Edward Carbajal, Marcelo Alonso, Tudor Leonte, Keith Shillan, Tyler Treese and Lev Pisarsky.